-When you’re using Finder on your Mac, the Preview Pane can be very helpful.
-It gives you a quick glance at the file you select and includes details such as the date it was created, tags you’ve applied, and when it was last opened.
+The Preview pane can be very helpful when you’re using Finder on your Mac.
+It gives you a quick glance at the file you select and includes details such as the date it was created, the tags you applied, and when it was last opened.
 For things like images and video files, you can see even more data like size, dimensions, and resolution.

-If you don’t see the Preview Pane on the right side of your Finder window, just open it from the menu.
-Click View > Show Preview.
+If you don’t see the Preview pane on the right side of your Finder window, just open it from the menu bar by clicking View > Show Preview.

-For each of the file types below, you’ll click View > Show Preview Options from the menu bar to customize the details.
+For each of the file types below, you can click View > Show Preview Options from the menu bar to customize the details.

 Customize image file options

 The Preview Options for image files like JPG and PNG are more extensive than the other file types.
 And maybe even more helpful if you deal with images a lot.

 You can choose to see the EXIF data for the images or just certain data.
 For example, you may want to view the device make and model, ISO speed, and white balance for every image at a glance.

 When you finish, just close the Preview Options window.

 For documents like Pages, Numbers, Word, Excel, or a text file, you have the same options to choose from for the details you see.
 First, select such a file.
 Next, click View > Show Preview Options, and check or uncheck the details as you want them displayed.
 You can show tags, dates, and more items like keywords and where the document is from.